bmgk/PLCGenerator-GUI-documentation/docs/SpsMatrix.md

 ![img](../assets/docs/spsMatrix/Tools.jpg)

 :::note
-Posiiton for tools will in address tags is automaticlly calculated.
+Position for tools will in address tags automatically calculated.
 :::

 ---

 ## Freigabe

-Freigabes readed station column and try to find structure element for it.
+From the station column the reader tries to find a structure element for it.
-After Freigabe index extracted is name and all after name is freigabe comment.
+The index is followed by the name, followed by the freigabe comment.

 |WerkzeugFreigabe Type   |StellungFreigabe Type |